intranda/goobi-plugin-import-eth-no-catalogue/README.md

-# Goobi workflow Plugin: goobi-plugin-import-kick-start
+# Goobi workflow Plugin: goobi-plugin-import-eth-no-catalogue

 <img src="https://goobi.io/wp-content/uploads/logo_goobi_plugin.png" align="right" style="margin:0 0 20px 20px;" alt="Plugin for Goobi workflow" width="175" height="109">

-{KICKSTART_DESCRIPTION}
+This Import plugin for Goobi workflow allows to paste multiple lines with record information to automatically create Goobi processes as Monographs or Multi-Volume-Works depending on the identifier.
+There is no request to the ALMA catalogue happening.

 This is a plugin for Goobi workflow, the open source workflow tracking software for digitisation projects.
 More information about Goobi workflow is available under https://goobi.io.
 If you want to get in touch with the user community simply go to https://community.goobi.io.